nice-game-hints/deponia/06-garbage-mine/060-goal-to-bike-mine/063-world.md

 # Who am I?
 When you look at the horizon you see all those letters.

-# Which ones to pick?
+# Which letters to pick from the horizon?
 Did you notice how Doc did it?
 RIVER!

 # No, I didn't
-He picked from bottom right, then up, then far left up and then down.
+He picked the letters from bottom right, then up, then far left up and then down.

-# Can't
+## Tell me what letters to use
 It's PUPUP (what does it mean, anyway?)